 No annual or lifetime limits may be applied to any essential benefits, like hospitalization, mental health/substance abuse, diagnostic tests, and prescription drugs.

-Southern Oregon University will not be offering a Domestic Student Health Insurance plan this year.
+Southern Oregon University does not offer a Domestic Student Health Insurance Plan.

 Oregon Health Plan

-The Student Health and Wellness Center is not a preferred provider on the Oregon Health Plan, students with OHP may still access services at the SHWC.
+Although the Student Health and Wellness Center is not a preferred provider on the Oregon Health Plan, students with OHP may still access services at the SHWC.